heyoka/faxe-docs/docs/nodes/database/crate_query.md

 The select statement will be executed periodically according to the `every` parameter.
 Each time the database is queried, the timestamps will be set according to `period`.

+> Queries must start with the keyword `select/SELECT` or `with/WITH` and must contain the keyword `from/FROM` to be valid.

 Example
 -------